 There is an increase in danger when it comes to foil boards, yes.
 Especially when compared to regular surfboards.
 Not only are they larger and strangely shaped, but they can also travel at much higher speeds around the lineup.
 When used by unskilled surfer, foils can offer a certain sense of danger.

-Are foil boards expensive?
+Are hydrofoils expensive?

 Foil surfboards are more expensive than traditional surf craft.
 This is because they have more parts to them that require specialized innovative design.
 If you are looking at specialized foil boards, such as e-foils, then the prices can really go up.